 The big question: Will this service stand out from the many, many established streaming services?
 Let’s take a look at everything we know so far about Quibi.
-You can download the apps and sign up for the service at the links below:
+You can download the mobile apps and sign up for the service at the links below:

 So, what is Quibi?

 Quibi is a streaming service that originally was supposed to appeal to the growing media audience that just watches TV shows on their smartphones and tablets.
 It offers a mix of original scripted and non-scripted series, plus daily shows as well.
 Since its launch, it added native smart TV apps for many platforms.

 The name of the service is supposed to be a mashup of “Quick Bites”, which may give you a bit of a clue for what the company is offering to its customers.